torvalds/linux/Documentation/networking/checksum-offloads.rst

 checksum is used, and thus any checksum that TX Checksum Offload supports.

-That is, if we have set up TX Checksum Offload with a start/offset pair, we know that after the device has filled in that checksum, the ones complement sum from csum_start to the end of the packet will be equal to the complement of whatever value we put in the checksum field beforehand.
+That is, if we have set up TX Checksum Offload with a start/offset pair, we kanalw that after the device has filled in that checksum, the ones complement sum from csum_start to the end of the packet will be equal to the complement of whatever value we put in the checksum field beforehand.
 This allows us to compute the outer checksum without looking at the payload: we simply stop